sypzg/Pacman/README.md

 # Pacman
-Start mu c++ practice with a little game
+Start c++ practice with a little game